Network Modal

 Overview

-The Network Modal serves as the primary interface for blockchain network selection within the RitoSwap ecosystem.
+The Network Modal serves as the primary interface for dapp network selection within the RitoSwap ecosystem.
 This modal component provides users with a visually rich selection interface displaying all configured networks with their respective logos and names.
-As part of the Wallet UI widget collection, the modal offers an intuitive way to switch between different blockchain networks while maintaining awareness of the currently active chain through visual highlighting.
+As part of the Wallet UI widget collection, the modal offers an intuitive way to switch the view chain used by the UI while maintaining awareness of the currently selected chain through visual highlighting.

-Built on Wagmi v2’s network switching capabilities, the Network Modal orchestrates chain selection with immediate visual feedback and smooth transitions.
+Built on Wagmi v2’s chain configuration and RitoSwap’s dapp chain state, the Network Modal orchestrates view-chain selection with immediate visual feedback and smooth transitions.
 The component integrates deeply with RitoSwap’s Chain Info Provider system to transform technical chain identifiers into recognizable blockchain brands through logo display and name normalization.
 This modal can be triggered by any component that manages its open state, most commonly through the NetworkWidget or the AccountModal.

 Component Architecture

-The Network Modal demonstrates sophisticated integration between Wagmi’s chain switching functionality and user interface design principles.
+The Network Modal demonstrates sophisticated integration between wagmi chain configuration and the dapp chain state.
 The component creates a portal-based overlay that renders above all other content, ensuring consistent accessibility regardless of the triggering component’s position in the DOM hierarchy.

 Triggering Mechanisms